qmlbook/qmlbook/docs/qmlstart/qmlstart.rst

         onClicked: { // do something }
     }

 I would like to set the text using a ``text`` property and to implement my own click handler.
-Also I would expect the button to have a sensible initial size, which I can overwrite (e.g. with ``width: 240`` for example).
+Also, I would expect the button to have a sensible initial size, which I can overwrite (e.g. with ``width: 240`` for example).

 To achieve this we create a ``Button.qml`` file and copy our button UI inside.
-Additionally we need to export the properties a user might want to change on the root level.
+Additionally, we need to export the properties a user might want to change on the root level.

 .. literalinclude:: src/elements/Button.qml
     :start-after: M1>>